mebauer/mta-data/README.md

 # 2. Code
-- The code to produce the figures is located in the [subway-trips.ipynb](https://github.com/mebauer/mta-data/blob/main/subway-trips.ipynb) notebook.
+- The code to produce the figures and tables is located in the [subway-trips.ipynb](https://github.com/mebauer/mta-data/blob/main/subway-trips.ipynb) notebook.
 - The [data-exporter.py](https://github.com/mebauer/mta-data/blob/main/data-exporter.py) Python file demonstrates how to export the data.

 Downloading the data involves two main steps: